UPDATED JULY 14, 2021 – Here is where you can buy the SWA Pass online. Click on “State Wildlife Area Pass.” https://www.cpwshop.com/home.page

 A Colorado State Wildlife Area (SWA) Pass will, in 2021, be required to travel a tiny fraction of The Colorado Trail (CT).
 Fishing or hunting license okay too.
 Here are the details.

-It affects those who travel CT Segment 12 from mile 0.0 to 0.5 (part of the CT Collegiate East) as the Trail passes through the Clear Creek Reservoir SWA.
+It affects those who travel CT Segment 12 from mile 0.0 to 0.5 (part of the CT Collegiate East) as the Trail passes through the Clear Creek Reservoir SWA, one and the same as the Clear Creek Reservoir Campground.
+(The CTF knows of no detour, in part because of private lands.)
 It will impact CT hikers and horsemen, but likely not many cyclists because most diverge on the Collegiate Peaks Wilderness Detour immediately before this SWA pass-through.
 Those affected will include thru-hikers choosing the Collegiate East as well as CT Collegiate Loop hikers.
 It will not affect CT travelers who do only the CT Collegiate West, as they will not encounter this SWA with the new license requirement.

 CT Segment 12 travelers will need an SWA Pass (or, alternatively, a valid fishing or hunting license) or they’ll risk being fined, typically $100.

 The least expensive approach to this is a one-day SWA Pass, carefully purchased to be valid the day you’ll pass through the SWA.
 The one-day pass is $9.00.
-It will be easiest to buy one online and we will post the link below likely when it this regulation goes into effect on May 1, 2021.
+It will be easiest to buy one online.
+Begin here and click on “State Wildlife Area Pass.” https://www.cpwshop.com/home.page

 Plan carefully to buy this online on, say, the day before you’ll be there and when you have strong enough smartphone signal strength.
 (For those traveling southbound, buy this when you are in or near Twin Lakes Village as trail travelers report having cell signal there.)
 After purchasing and while you still have cell signal, take a screen shot of the purchase confirmation showing your name, the pass and date it’s valid.
 Be ready to show this to the Wildlife Officer you might encounter in CT Seg 12 mi 0.0-0.5.